What child support is your child entitled to and how do I calculate it?

 • other offspring of the parents and the associated maintenance obligations – in the context of a divorce, the interest of the particular child for whom maintenance is being determined is addressed.
 However, other children for whom the parent has a maintenance obligation, e.g. two other children in the parent’s new family, must also be taken into account.

-• theincome and economic situation of the new partners of parents who share a household.
-Although the new partners do not have a maintenance obligation towards the child from the previous family, they may significantly influence the socio-economic situation of the family, in which case this would also be taken into account.
+• the income and economic situation of the new partners of parents who share a household.
+Although the new partners do not have a maintenance obligation towards the child of the previous family, they may significantly influence the socio-economic situation of the family, in which case this would also be taken into account.

 • how the parents contribute to the child’s other costs – whether, for example, clubs and clothes are always paid for by one parent or whether they contribute jointly.
 Both variations can occur regardless of the official care time.

-• the age of the child – the age of the child itself implies different needs and interests, with the need for higher costs as the age increases.
+• the age of the child – the age of the child itself implies different needs and interests, with the need for higher costs as the child grows older.

 A number of child support tables can be found on the internet , but they are often based on only two factors, the income of the parent who will pay the child support and the age of the child.
 However, it is clear from the above overview that the situation is far from simple.
 However, a skilled attorney can find and highlight exactly the arguments that play in your favor and can help you get more child support.
 Therefore, it is not a bad idea to consult your situation and not rely on generic templates from the internet.